 "Education is extremely important to me and it is one of my personal goals to encourage disadvantaged youth to embrace education.
 Global Kids has made a career that incorporates diversity and global thinking an imperative for me."

 Leinz Vales, GK Alum 2000

-Columbia School of Journalism ‘07, M.A. in Journalism.
-Currently works as a Media Coordinator at CNN
+Columbia School of Journalism ‘07, M.A. in Journalism, currently a Producer at CNN

 "As Global Kids, we did not discuss any issue without doing proper research.
 My current profession thrives on these skills, and on being a critical thinker."

 Click here to read Leinz's Global Kids story on "The Huffington Post."

 Currently works for the United States Federal Court of Appeals as a Case Manager